A Dallas Cowboys football blog

 After studying their dramatic week 18 win, here are a few things the Cowboys must prevent if they want to stop that from happening.

 The Rams were not able to run the ball with the lead in the second half, and the 49ers front four regularly got to Matt Stafford.
-The 49ers defense is playing with injuries in the secondary, starting Emmanuel Moseley and Dontae Johnson at against Kupp and Beckham Jr. A front seven led by Frank Warner, Nick Bosa, and Arik Armstead made up for this in a big way, with the 49ers secondary coming down to play the run well.
+The 49ers defense is playing with injuries in the secondary, starting Emmanuel Moseley and Dontae Johnson at cornerback against Kupp and Beckham Jr. A front seven led by Frank Warner, Nick Bosa, and Arik Armstead made up for this in a big way, with the 49ers secondary coming down to play the run well.

 When Stafford was protected, the Rams were able to throw into man coverage with 49ers linebackers struggling to take away intermediate passes.
-This could be yet another game where the Cowboys run game is minimized by a stout defensive front, but blocking in pass protection with and La'el Collins on the edge will be crucial.
+This could be yet another game where the Cowboys run game is minimized by a stout defensive front, but blocking in pass protection with Tyron Smith and La’el Collins on the edge will be crucial.

 The Rams hit a goal line play-action to Tyler Higbee for a first half touchdown, taking advantage of the 49ers aggressive defense.